 Because noticing a bacterial infection generally means that the shrimp has been infected for a long time, the shrimp only has a few days to live once it has been diagnosed with a bacterial infection.
-The problem is that I do not know any organization who can do such things for ordinary shrimp keepers.
+The problem is that I do not know any organization that can do such things for ordinary shrimp keepers.

-Treatment possibility: In conclusion, we do not know much about Bacterial infection, we cannot diagnose it fast enough and there is no treatment for our shrimp.
+Treatment possibility: In conclusion, we do not know much about Bacterial infection, we cannot diagnose it fast enough and there is often no treatment for our shrimp.

 Chitinolytic Baсterial Disease

 Chitinolytic bacteria affects the outer organs of the shrimp, differing from bacterial diseases, which only affect inner organs.
 Under the umbrella name ‘chitinolytic’, many types of bacteria are grouped, among which Benekea spp, Pseudomanas spp, Vibrio spp, Flavobacterium spp, Spirillum spp, and Aeromonas spp.

 The main criterion of diagnosis of this disease is spots, dips, and a general erosion of the outer membrane of the shrimp.
 The dotted appearance that it gives the animals has given this type of infection many names, among which “Brown spot disease”, “Burned spot disease”, “Black spot disease”, “Rust disease” and “Shell disease”.

 Not only does this infection affect the structural integrity of the shrimps’ outer membrane, but it also makes them a lot more vulnerable to further infection.